 The lure of meeting up and/or allowing that meeting to lead to sexual activity greatly increases.
 By being naive, you are setting yourself up for failure and a future potential child sexual abuse/child molestation/CSC charge.

 Q: WHAT IF THE MINOR DOESN’T WANT TO PRESS CHARGES?

-Q: WHY WOULD ANYONE TURN ME IN IF THE MINOR I AM HAVING SEX WITH WANTS TO HAVE SEX WITH ME?
+Q: WHY WOULD ANYONE TURN ME IN IF THE MINOR CONSENTED TO SEX?

 Q: ARE THERE ANY EXCEPTIONS FOR MINOR PARTNERS?

-Example: If a senior in High School (age 17 or years older) has sexual relations with a freshman (age 14 or 15), the senior can be charged with sexual assault or Criminal Sexual Conduct 3rd Degree.
-It does not matter if the senior and freshman are boyfriend/girlfriend, or the freshman had permission from his/her parents.
+Example: If a senior in high school (age 17 years or older) has sexual intercourse with a freshman (age 14 or 15), the senior can be charged with aggravated sexual assault or CSC 3rd degree.
+It does not matter if the senior and freshman are boyfriend and girlfriend, or the freshman had permission from their parents.

-There are NO defenses to having sexual relations – Statutory Rape – with a minor!.
+There are NO defenses to having sexual intercourse – statutory rape – with a minor!

 3150 Livernois Rd.
 Suite 126